Merrily We Go to Hell: Cast

+Production

+The film is based on a 1931 novel, I, Jerry, Take Thee, Joan, by Cleo Lucas.
+The working title of the film was Jerry and Joan.

 Reception

 Mordaunt Hall, film critic for The New York Times, gave the film a mixed review upon its release.
 Hall believed the film was wildly funny in stretches, and described the acting by the two leads as "excellent", but believed the scenes in which March played intoxicated went nowhere, and that the script was lacking.
+Jessie Burns of Script criticised the casting of Fredric March in the film, finding him to be unconvincing, though thought that Adrianne Allen showed her "star" quality in her portrayal of an otherwise "artificial" character.

 However, despite similar reviews, which often noted that it had been directed by a woman, the film was one of the more financially successful films that year.
-Jessie Burns of Script criticised the casting of Fredric March in the film, finding him to be unconvincing, though thought that Adrianne Allen showed her "star" quality in her portrayal of an otherwise "artificial" character.
+The August 1932 issue of Photoplay magazine ranked it in Best Pictures of the Month, with the leads receiving Best Actress and Best Actor accolades.

+Judith Mayne writes for the Criterion Collection, "Merrily is a damning portrait of the stakes of marriage, in which the woman takes on the burden of loving a man who is too narcissistic and oblivious to pay attention to her.
+The humor and banter of the film mask the underlying emotional turmoil.
+Jerry may be the theater person, but Joan’s happiness and devotion are the true performances, attempts to cover up her desperation....
+Indeed, one of the key features of Arzner’s work in general is the ironic detachment her films generate from the norms of female behavior, calling attention to how women suffer in the socially sanctioned situations designed to make them flourish."

+Home media

+The film was released on Blu-Ray by the Criterion Collection in May 2021.